Civil Service Numerical Test (CSNT)

 - Situational judgement test

-The Civil Service Numerical Reasoning Test
+Civil Service Numerical test

 The Civil Service use numerical reasoning tests as a fair and objective way to assess candidates.
 Numerical tests allow the Civil Service to judge a candidate's potential and ability to do a job without having to conduct thousands of interviews or read thousands of CVs.